jxxsheng/DSAI_SC1015/README.md

 | checkout_day| Remove rows where the 'checkout_day' variable has negative values|
 | arrival_month| Convert all the months in 'arrival_month' to lowercase and capitalise the first letter|
 |branch, country, first_time, room| Map categorical variables 'branch', 'country', 'first_time', and 'room' to numerical labels for machine learning modelling|
+<h2> Statistical Descriptions </h2>

+Our target variable no_show is a categorical variable.
+Majority of the features in our dataset are categorical variables.
+To find relation between two categorical variables we conducted the Cramer’s V test.
+The input of the Cramer’s V test is the statistic component of the chi square test.

 <h2>Choice of Models for Machine Learning Tasks:</h2>